-In these cases, PTSD spouses have become numb and isolated within the walls of their homes.
-And, their home has become unstable and toxic.
+In situations like this, PTSD spouses become numb and isolated within the walls of their homes.
+In general, their home is unstable and at times toxic.
 Sound familiar?
-Have you noticed higher anxiety for yourself the closer that you get to home after going somewhere?
-Chances are you may be developing Vicarious PTSD.
+Are you at a point where your anxiety gets worse the closer you get home after going somewhere?
+If so, chances are you’re developing early signs of Vicarious PTSD.

 With this in mind, it is highly recommended that you seek individual therapy with someone who specializes in trauma.
-They will be equipped with helping you.
-Equally important they will give you the tools you need to be a better support system as PTSD spouses taking care of someone with PTSD.
-There are therapists who specialize in helping PTSD spouses.
+They will be equipped with helping you overcome issues.
+Equally important they’ll give you your own set of tools necessary.
+Because, in order to be the rock, caring for yourself and your partner with PTSD.
+In fact, there are therapists who specialize in treating PTSD spouses.

 Tips For PTSD Spouses

-Maybe you have not slept a sound night in months, or years.
-Since your spouse suffers from hellacious PTSD nightmares they either don’t sleep or they wake up often.
-Chances are, if they are not getting proper rest, neither are you.
-You are then late to work often.
-And to make matters worse, work quality isn’t up to par.
-As hard as it is, you should meet with the H.R. department.
-Or, at least your manager.
-This way they understand why you aren’t behaving like your usual self.
+lets address the nights you go without adequate rest.
+Maybe you haven’t slept a sound night in days or even months.
+Since your spouse’s nights include hellacious PTSD nightmares they either don’t sleep, or they wake up multiple times a night.
+Chances are, if they aren’t resting, neither are you.
+Then, showing up late to work, if at all, happens on a regular basis.
+And to make matters worse, your quality of work is not the same.
+As hard as it is, you should meet with your employer’s H.R. department.
+Or, at minimum with your manager.
+This helps them understand why you aren’t performing like your usual self.

 As PTSD Spouses: Sample Conversation With Employer